Aiman-Abdullah/INSY-Python/Assignment-1/Readme.md

 # Third task
-prime number & Composite Numbers
+Write a python program that requests a positive integer from the user, determines if it is a prime, composite or neither prime or composite and prints the message

 # Fourth Task
-Write a program that takes as input two opposite corners of a rectangle: (x1,y1) and (x2,y2) – float or integer only
+Write a program that takes as input two opposite corners of a rectangle: (x1,y1) and (x2,y2) – float or integer only.
+Finally, the user is prompted for the coordinates of a third point (x,y).
+The program should print Boolean value True or False based on whether the point (x,y) lies within the rectangle.
+At the end of each run, the users should be prompted to ask whether they want to continue